 donate goods

-for the horses: (((please get with us before donating anything)))
+For the horses: (((please get with us before donating anything)))

-• Hay - We spend about $600 a month on hay
+• Hay - We spend between $400- $600 a month on hay

 • Horse feed (we feed only a select few) - We spend about $100 a month on feed.
+There are some feeds we order from Chewy.com, however they do not let you share a wish list like Amazon does.
+If you'd like to help out with feed, please contact us!

 • Dewormer (we use herbal)